kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 ## Debugging

-Logs from `gcbmgr` etc are stored in the `/tmp` directory and can provide more details as to why command executions are failing.
+To debug `krel gcbmgr` you can set the log level to `debug` by doing `krel gcbmgr --log-level debug [args]`

-The logs reveals a lot more information than what's printed out on the terminal.
-If necessary, you can also inspect the logs on the Google Cloud console or the output that appears when running `./gcbmgr tail`.
+If necessary, you can also inspect the logs on the Google Cloud console.

 ## References

-A README on tools e.g. `gcbmgr`, used in this handbook:
+A README on tools e.g. `krel gcbmgr`, used in this handbook:

 - [Release Tools Documentation](https://github.com/kubernetes/release/blob/master/README.md)